Search our FAQs below to find the answers to your questions. If you're still having trouble, contact Nice Ride support, now supported by Lyft!

 How many locations does Nice Ride have?

-Nice Ride will operate up to 201 stations in Minneapolis and Saint Paul during the 2018 season.
+Nice Ride will operate up to 201 docked stations and more than 500 dockless hubs in Minneapolis during the 2019 season.

 How many bikes are available for use?